Nyaanity/BubbleTeaTycoon/README.md

 # BubbleTeaTycoon

-A simple tycoon made in Python.
-NOT finished.
+A simple classic asynchronous tycoon made in Python.

 > "Why?"

-- Because I have nothing else to do..
+- Because I have nothing better to do :>